squidfunk/mkdocs-material/docs/extensions/pymdown.md

 reference on how to write equations in TeX syntax.

 Besides activating the extension in the `mkdocs.yml`, the MathJax JavaScript runtime needs to be included.
-This can be done with [additional JavaScript][23]:
+This must be done with [additional JavaScript][23]:

 ``` yaml